 Djúprkaldr (Broadsword).
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 12 (2d8 + 4) slashing damage.
 In addition to being a +1 sword, the sword is fused with the dead spirits of the barrow and constantly whispers to the one who wields it.
 This gives the wielder the sense of true north, and signals danger (sometimes... what the sword finds dangerous is not necessarily what the wielder might...).
-If Djúprkaldr is seized from King Kolbakr, it affects him and the other wights as if it were silver.